 Six ways to a cheap last-minute holiday

-The British summer is often a washout, so it’s no surprise that a cheap last-minute holiday is on the cards for most Brits.
+The British summer was far from great this year.
+So it’s no surprise that a cheap last-minute holiday is on the cards for many Brits.
 Late bookings can be costly but if you do it right, you can find some great deals.

 If you’re planning a last-minute holiday, you’ll need to be prepared for limited options when it comes to flights and hotels.
 But there are still ways to get a cheap holiday if you follow our advice.
 Remember, regardless of when you book your holiday, you’ll need to choose travel insurance and find the best debit and credit cards to use on your travels.